Ideas-on-Stage/ideasonstage.com/content/services/public-speaking-coaching/coaching/index.en.md

-description	= "Whether you are a leader in a major corporation or running your own business, speak like the leader everyone wants to follow." weight		= 2 categories	= [ "Public Speaking Coaching" ] showrefs	= false urlredirect	= "" url 		= "/public-speaking-coaching/coaching/"
+description	= "Whether you are a leader in a major corporation or running your own business, speak like the leader everyone wants to follow." weight		= 2 categories	= [ "Public Speaking Coaching" ] url	 		= "/public-speaking-coaching/coaching/" itemtype	= "Service"
 +++

 ## Tailored to address each individual’s strengths and areas for improvement.